 Do you think all you can find are $5-per-article blogging gigs?
-And those stories you hear about freelance writers earning $50, $75, even hundreds of dollars per post are nothing but fiction?
+And those stories you hear about this or that freelance blogger earning $50, $75, even hundreds of dollars per post are nothing but fiction?

 Bottom-of-the-barrel rates are definitely *not* all that’s out there.
 I’ve compiled the stories of four freelance bloggers who are earning $200 and up for blog posts.
 No joke!